ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Some software does not provide a C/C++ API but can be called via Python or JavaScript.
 In this case, you could use [reticulate](https://rstudio.github.io/reticulate/) or [V8](https://cran.r-project.org/web/packages/V8/vignettes/v8_intro.html) to create an R wrapper.
 Running external software through Python or JavaScript is not quite as performant as C/C++, but reticulate and V8 provide a solid bridge to exchange data and exceptions, so these packages are often more reliable than a CLI wrapper.

-## Several methods of calling a CLI program from R
+## Several tools for calling a CLI program from R

 Now that we have warned you, let's move on to the main topic of this post: how to call a CLI program from R. We show 3 increasingly advanced ways to invoke a system command (a.k.a "shell out") from R: